 Fix Version/s field; the actual field used to resolve the GC

-If you don't apply these configurations, Jira users won't be able to create outgoing links to CLM Applications with Configuration Management enabled.
-By applying them, Jira users will still be able to create outgoing links to CLM Applications with Configuration Management disabled.
+If you don't apply these configurations, Jira users won't be able to create outgoing links to OSLC Remote Applications with Configuration Management enabled.
+By applying them, Jira users will still be able to create outgoing links to OSLC Remote Applications with Configuration Management disabled.